Geometric retract rationality of norm varieties: Abstract

 \section{Abstract}

-Let $k$ be a field of characteristic zero.
-We show that the norm variety associated to a symbol $\alpha\in K^M_n(k)/\ell$ in Milnor K-theory modulo $\ell$ is geometrically retract rational for any prime $\ell$.
+Let $k$ be a field of characteristic zero and let $\alpha=(a_1,\dots ,a_n)$ be any ordered sequence of invertible elements $a_i \in k^\ast$.
+We show that for any prime $\ell$, the associated norm variety $X_{\alpha,\ell}$ is geometrically retract rational.
 This generalizes a recent result in \cite{BHS}, where geometric $\A^1$-connectedness (an a priori weaker notion) had been proven.